-As seen by a few of our most challenging development questions, CueCode will remove much complexity from the fullstack developer's code, enabling natural language interaction with REST APIs in a reusable, operationalized framework.
+As seen by a few of our most challenging development questions, CueCode will remove much complexity from the fullstack developer's code, enabling natural language interaction with CueCode: Humanize APIs, without the headache

+REST APIs in a reusable, operationalized framework.
 CueCode will help developers leverage the generation capabilities of LLMs, while also controlling the risks thereof.
 This allows developers to humanize APIs, without the headache.